 First Stop Coffee!Rev up for a day at the beach with a morning stop at Dr. Insomniac's Coffee & Tea.
 Voted Best Coffee House in Marin, the Dr. will fix you up with a delicious selection of house-made "scuffins" (a cross between a scone and muffin), light breakfast fare, gourmet coffee, tea, and smoothies.

-Pack a PicnicNext, visit Tagliaferri's Deli on the corner of 7th Avenue and Grant, where you can stock your picnic basket with a delicious selection of salads, breads, artisan cheeses, olives, fresh pasta and other delicious treats -- or order freshly-made sandwiches to go.
+Pack a PicnicNext, visit Italian Delite on Front Street, where you can stock your picnic basket with a delicious selection of sub sandwiches, chips, and drinks.
 Don't forget your beach blanket!

 The Open RoadYour beach escape begins as you drive west on South Novato Boulevard past Novato’s beautiful Stafford Lake Park.

 Turn left on Point Reyes-Petaluma Road and continue driving through rolling pastoral hills and protected farmland to Point Reyes Station--the gateway to West Marin where the sand meets the sea.

 Waves & Wildlife at LimantourMajestic waves greet visitors at Limantour Beach, a long narrow spit of sand in the protected Point Reyes National Seashore park.

 Perfect for those seeking solitude, this remote stretch of beach is known for its bountiful wildlife.
 Bring your binoculars to view the many species of shorebirds and waterfowl that feed in the wetland estuary bordering this strand.
 If you're lucky you might spot Harbor seals basking in the sun or glimpse Gray whales migrating offshore with their calves in the spring.

 Dogs are allowed on leash at the southeast end of this beach, but are not permitted in the protected wildlife habitat to the northwest.